 The concept of neutron supermirrors was first published by Ferenc Mezei in 1976 , .
 In his group at the HMI Thomas Krist developed since 1986 neutron supermirrors, polarisers and collimators starting with Ni-Ti supermirrors and then polarising FeCo-Si and Fe-Si supermirrors .

 With these supermirrors, many different devices were realised which are used at the HMI as well as at other research facilities worldwide.
 The polarising supermirrors were used for reflection and/or transmission polarisers , , , .
 Later they were used to build solid-state benders in which the neutrons travel inside thin Si wafers which are coated with polarizing and absorbing layers .
-In the beginning, these benders had the traditional C-shape but since about 2012 the polarisation efficiency of solid state benders was improved to values of 98% and above by using S-shape benders .
+In the beginning, these benders had the traditional C-shape but since about 2012 the polarisation efficiency of solid state benders was improved to values in the order of 99% by using S-shape benders .